ldgalvan/glucoseformer/README.md

 ## Data analysis

-The dataset contains continuous glucose monitoring (CGM) data collected every 5 minutes for 343 patients.
+Key observation #1: The dataset contains continuous glucose monitoring (CGM) data collected every 5 minutes for 343 patients.
 A key observation was the wide variance in the number of glucose readings per patient—ranging from just 122 to over 30,000.
 This reflects differing durations of participation in the clinical trial.

 | Patient ID | Number of Readings |
 | ---------- | ------------------ |